You planned, you optimized, you published, and still, no clicks?

 - “AI SEO tool” is vague

-- “KIVA SEO workflows” signals comparison
+- “Wellows SEO workflows” signals comparison

 When tools ignore this nuance, your strategy misfires.
 And when paired with Reddit for GEO insights—like how real users phrase “best tools for freelancers” in Reddit threads—you gain not just keywords, but the conversational context LLMs prefer to surface.